venkat1017/SQLight/README.md

-# SQLite Clone in Go
+# SQLight is a lightweight version of SQLite in Go

 A lightweight SQLite clone implemented in Go that supports basic SQL operations.
-This project demonstrates how to create a simple but functional database system with support for CRUD operations (Create, Read, Update, Delete) and data type validation.
+This project demonstrates creating a simple but functional database system supporting CRUD operations (Create, Read, Update, Delete) and data type validation.

 ## Features